 HIV stands for Human Immunodeficiency Virus.
 It is a sexually-transmitted disease that has preyed on millions of people in several countries of the world.
-Every year, the number of HIV cases continues to rise, and it seems like the statistics will follow the same trend in the coming years, unless people learn how to protect themselves for the virus.
+Every year, the number of HIV cases continues to rise, and it seems like the statistics will follow the same trend in the coming years unless people learn how to protect themselves from the virus.

 AIDS stands for Acquired Immune Deficiency Syndrome.
 It is a fatal disease that has taken the lives of millions of people on earth.
 It is actually the final phase of HIV, and up to now, no cure has been discovered to treat AIDS.

 Scientists believe that the HIV came from a certain kind of chimpanzee that lived in West Africa.
 The animal is said to carry the chimpanzee version of HIV.
 When human beings hunted chimpanzees and came into close contact with the chimpanzees’ infected blood, the people acquired it and the virus slowly spread across Africa until it reaches the rest of the world.

 HIV/AIDS can be transmitted through the exchange of infected bodily fluids.
 Semen, blood, pre-seminal fluid, vaginal fluids, rectal mucus, and breast milk are the usual carriers of HIV/AIDS.